 Section 5241.
 Realignment of Expiration Dates.

 Projects awarded a Supplemental Allocation during an Open Application Process for which no Bonds were issued from the original award of Allocation shall have the expiration date of the original award extended to match the expiration of the Supplemental Allocation award.
-Projects awarded a Supplemental Allocation during a Competitive Application Process for which no Bonds were issues from the original award of Allocation shall have the expiration date of the original award.
-The Executive Director will have authority to extend the original bond issuance deadline date.
+Projects awarded a Supplemental Allocation during a Competitive Application Process for which no Bonds were issues from the original award of Allocation shall have the expiration date of the original bond issuance deadline date.